Tostapunk/PC-Control-telegram-bot/README.md

 ## Set the permissions

-**The first user registered into the database will have admin permissions by default.**\
+**The first user registered into the database will have admin permissions by default.** \
-Click the "Change user permissions" button to add or remove someone from the allowed users.\
+You can add or remove a user from the admin group by using the UI or the command line.\
-Just insert the wanted Telegram username (write it without @) and select if you want to add the permissions or remove them
+**Note:** you need to use a Telegram username (write it without '@')

-Example:
+UI example:

 ![privs](https://user-images.githubusercontent.com/25140297/103581006-76086c80-4edb-11eb-99a4-4e13777e7794.png)

-### Available commands
+## Available commands

 | Command | Description | Note
 | --- | --- | --- |